 The Clipdeck is a clip launcher that allows me to completely abandon the use of a computer screen in my live techno set.

 I developed it as part of a two-year project for my new live set.
 It runs on Stream Deck XL hardware and is purely software-based.
-I plan to release it as Open Source, but there is a lot of work to be done to make that happen.
+The softeware is still under development.
+I am undecided if I can release it Open Source or as payware for some little money.

 Watch the 2-minute video or scroll down for a quick overview: